ncatlab/nlab-content/pages/1/7/9/1/1971/content.md

 ## Idea

-A symmetric function is roughly a [[polynomial]] that is invariant under permutation of the variables.
-However, this is only strictly correct if the number of variables is finite, and symmetric functions depend on a countably infinite number of variables.
+A _symmetric function_ is roughly a [[polynomial]] that is invariant under [[permutation]] of its [[variables]].
+However, this is only strictly correct if the number of variables is [[finite number|finite]], while symmetric functions depend on a countably infinite number of variables.
 The only symmetric *polynomials* in infinitely many variables are the constants.
-To fix this, we allow infinitely many terms, as long as the *degree* is finite.
+To fix this, one allows infinitely many terms, as long as the *degree* is finite.

 For example, there is a $1$-dimensional space of homogeneous symmetric functions of degree $1$, with basis